specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 ### Set up sites with SharePoint in Microsoft 365

 [SharePoint](/sharepoint/sharepoint-online) lets you share documents and create sites.
 Use the [SharePoint setup guide](https://aka.ms/spoguidance) in the Microsoft 365 admin center to set it up.

-### Set up Microsoft Teams

-Follow the guidance in [How to find the best frontline team solution for your organization](frontline-team-options.md).

 ### Set up employee experiences with Microsoft Viva